Why is My Car Leaking Oil After an Oil Change?

 It’s no surprise that as a responsible car owner, you’ve heard of the importance of regular oil changes and followed through with one recently.
 You may have even done it either yourself or at the dealership!

 But, it can be a shock to come home and see a puddle of oil oozing from your car.
-Let’s start by addressing the most common causes of oil leaks after an oil change, so you can get your vehicle back in good health.
+Let’s start by talking about the most common reasons oil leaks after an oil change.
+This way you can get your vehicle back in good health.

 To enhance your troubleshooting of the oil leaking issue, I have provided below some essential concepts.
 These concise sections will aid your comprehension of the topic before delving into the various causes of oil leakage.